SCCapstone/CapstoneProject/README.md

 ## Testing Technology

 We do not plan on installing software to automate testing.
-We will create test users in test.php that will create users and run functions to check certain aspects of the web application.
+We will create test users in testCase.php that will create users and run functions to check certain aspects of the web application.

 ## Running Tests

-We will run our tests through test.php.
+We will run our tests through testCase.php.
+Compiling and running testCase.php will automatically run our application by using the file runApplication.

 # Authors